DataWorkflowServices/DataWorkflowServices.github.io/docs/guides/dws-on-csm/readme.md

 Note that the workflow resource will no longer exist after Slurm has completed its teardown state for this job.

+## Canceling a test job

+Use of the `scancel` command in states prior to PostRun will cause Slurm to pass the `hurry` flag to the teardown function in the burst_buffer.lua script, and the teardown function will set the flag in the Workflow resource.
+In the PostRun or DataOut states the burst_buffer.lua teardown function will not be passed the `hurry` flag because no work will be skipped.
+In all states, the `scancel --hurry` command will cause Slurm to pass the `hurry` flag to the teardown function.

+The `scancel` command will cause states prior to PostRun to terminate immediately and proceed to Teardown state.
+The use of `scancel --hurry` does not alter this behavior on these pre-PostRun states.
+During PostRun or DataOut, the `scancel` command does not cause early termination and does not skip the DataOut state.
+The use of `scancel --hurry` during PostRun or DataOut causes early termination, skipping DataOut in the case of PostRun, and proceeds to Teardown.

+Consult the [Slurm Burst Buffer Guide](https://slurm.schedmd.com/burst_buffer.html) for further details on the use of `scancel` versus `scancel --hurry`.

 ## Troubleshooting

 ### Collect slurmctld logs